Life Is a Flower: Chart performance

-"Life Is a Flower" was a major hit on the charts in Europe, peaking at number-one in Hungary.
-It entered the top 10 also in Denmark (3), Finland (3), Scotland (3), Spain (7), Sweden (5) and the United Kingdom.
-In the latter, the single went straight to number five in its first week at the UK Singles Chart, on 19 July 1998.
-It was also a top 20 hit in Austria (15), France (16), Germany (20), Ireland (19), Italy (18), Norway (20) and Switzerland (18), as well as on the Eurochart Hot 100, where it hit number 19 in August 1998.
-In Iceland and the Netherlands, "Life Is a Flower" went into the top 30.
+"Life Is a Flower" peaked at number one in Hungary and entered the top 10 in Denmark, Finland, Spain, Sweden and the United Kingdom.
+In the UK, the single debuted at its peak of number five on the UK Singles Chart, on 19 July 1998.
+It was also a top-20 hit in Austria, France, Germany, Ireland, Italy, Norway and Switzerland, as well as on the Eurochart Hot 100, peaking at number 19 in August 1998.
+In Iceland and the Netherlands, "Life Is a Flower" entered the top 30.
 Outside Europe, it was a hit in New Zealand, where it peaked at number 29.

-It earned a gold record in the band's native Sweden, with a sale of 15,000 singles and a silver record in the UK, after 200,000 units were sold there.
+It earned a gold record in the band's native Sweden, with shipments of 15,000 units, and a silver record in the UK, after 200,000 units were shipped there.

 Music video

 Two music videos for "Life Is a Flower" were shot, but the first was unfinished and never released.
 The second video, which became the official release, was created by Jenny Berggren.
 The video includes members of Ace of Base against a green screen background with limited elements of scenography, including a washing machine and bathtub.
 The video was later made available on YouTube in 2015, and it has had more than 9.2 million views on the platform as of December 2023.